-The key to proper use of inotropes is to first understand what each drug does, then to choose those that fits the clinical problem your patient has, and lastly set up monitoring for the patient so they get the right amount of the right agent.
+The key to proper use of inotropes is to first understand what each drug does, then to choose those that fit the clinical problem your patient has, and lastly to set up monitoring for the patient so they get the right amount of the right agent.

 So what do they do??